-The methodology described in this document was developed to account for the differences among individual patients that had the potential to influence the outcomes of the common procedures reported.
+The risk adjustment methodology described in this document was developed to account for the differences among individual patients that had the potential to influence the outcomes of the common procedures reported.

-Special note regarding COVID-19: the COVID-19 pandemic has had a substantial impact on Pennsylvania hospitals since its onset in the early part of 2020.
-The first case of COVID-19 in Pennsylvania was reported by the Pennsylvania Department of Health on March 6, 2020.
-Since that time, hospitals have faced extraordinary challenges in care delivery, particularly for patients diagnosed with COVID-19.
-While the Common Procedures Report includes inpatient discharge data from the pandemic period, cases with a COVID-19 diagnosis are excluded from all analyses (see "General Exclusion Criteria" section for details) since these hospitalizations are clinically complex and measuring hospital outcomes related to these atypical cases is not the intent of this report.
+Special note regarding COVID-19: While the CPR includes data from the pandemic period, records with a COVID-19 diagnosis are excluded from the outcome measures reported in the Hospital Results section of the report (see "General Exclusion Criteria" section of these Technical Notes for details) since these hospitalizations are clinically complex and measuring hospital outcomes related to these atypical cases is not the intent of this report.